 - 300 additional sanctions lists have been added, offering global coverage of sanctions and PEP lists.
 You can select which lists are applied per user segment, adjusting them to suit the segment’s compliance requirements, and speed up the sanctions process.

 - You can now see whether a customer is using an anonymous proxy through our integration with Maxmind.
-Anonymous proxies are a high risk indicator can is also taken into account during onboarding, and for fraud prevention.
+Anonymous proxies are a high risk indicator which can be taken into account during onboarding, and for fraud prevention.

 AML Transaction Monitoring